Higher Order Estimating Equations for High-dimensional Models: Proofs

 Because an influence function is centered at mean zero, the first is simply $\sqrt n$ times the bias of $\hat\chi_n$.
 By Theorem~\ref{TheoremParametricRate} the bias is of the order

 The first term is trivially $o(n^{-1/2})$, as $m_n\ra\infty$.
 In the second we write $(\a+\b)/d=r/2$, where $r>1$ by assumption, and see that it is $o(n^{-1/2})$, since $k n^{-1/r}\ra\infty$.

 To handle the variance we split the estimator $\hat\chi_n$ in its linear and higher order terms.
-The sum of the variances of the $U$-statistics of orders $2$ to $m$ in $\hat\chi_n$ is bounded by the sum of the terms $j\ge 2$ in Theorem~\ref{TheoremParametricRate}, i.e.
+By Lemma~\ref{LemSumAverage}(i) and the argument given previously, for $c$ a sufficiently large constant, the variance of the higher order terms satisfies